Lasha-Arveladze/FrontendMentor-challanges-2/tip-calculator-app-main/README.md

 ### What I learned

 This project was a good exercise to test my HTML&CSS and JavaScript skills even more.
-I've worked on form validation and in real time DOM manipulation, which tourned out pretty good.
+I've worked on form validation and in real time DOM manipulation, which turned out pretty good.

 ### Continued development